Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 **config.autoImport**: This accepts the boolean values true and false.
 This also accepts the string "activeOnly
 * true : Will add ```import { mem } from ‘./Memory_Functions``` to any script that contains ```import xapi from ‘xapi’```
+  * Note: Once aplied to a script, it will not reverse the import when changed to false.
 * false : Disables autoImport
+  * Note: This will not remove any previously run imports
 * "activeOnly : Case sensitive; Will add ```import { mem } from ‘./Memory_Functions``` to any script **ACTIVE SCRIPT** that contains ```import xapi from ‘xapi’```
+  * Note: Once aplied to a script, it will not reverse the import when change to false.

 ## Things to consider
 * We're always looking for way to improve this script, if you have an idea, send it along :smiley: